Shingles

 Getting help

-If you have a painful, blistering rash, visit MinuteClinic to have it evaluated.
-If it’s shingles, your MinuteClinic provider can create a treatment plan to reduce your discomfort and minimize any long-term problems.
+A MinuteClinic provider can create a treatment plan to reduce discomfort and minimize any long-term issues, such as pain.

 - You may have to answer a few questions about symptoms to help us prepare for your visit prior to scheduling your appointment.